Coderockr/backend-test/README.md

 ## Closing Remarks

+I'd like to point out that this projects still lack MANY features to even be considered a first prototype.
+Stuff like:

+- Authentication
+- Endpoints for updating and deleting entities
+- Email notifications

+Although I have developed REST APIs for some of my personal projects, I had yet to tackle this matter in such a intricate manner, and so it took quite a considerable amount of time for me to finally be able to show you something.

-I'd like to thank the Coderockr team for the opportunity, this was definitely a great learning experience.
+I'd like to thank the Coderockr team for the opportunity.
+This was definitely a great learning experience for me.

-Wish you guys the best.
+Wish you guys a good one.

 Take care!